Social Icons

 Directed by Peter Berg

-Netflix are in the market for making movie sequels (examples are 2017’s Bright with Will Smith and 2019’s 6 Underground with Ryan Reynolds) that will keep their subscribers coming back for more.
-Spenser Confidential is one of such endeavors, it ends with room for a possible sequel, but the film it self was average at best.
+Netflix is in the market for making movie sequels (examples include 2017’s Bright with Will Smith and 2019’s 6 Underground with Ryan Reynolds) to keep their subscribers coming back for more.
+Spenser Confidential is one of these endeavors.
+It ends with room for a possible sequel, but the film itself was average at best.

-The movie producers seem to have an aim in mind to make the movie longer than ninety minutes.
-This movie is filled with so much unneeded fluff that you can just skip through the time wasters and not miss a thing.
-This would have best been package as a forty-five minutes series episode, than a whole waste done for this movie.
+The movie producers seem to have had the aim of making the movie longer than ninety minutes.
+It’s filled with so much unneeded fluff that you could skip through the time-wasters and not miss a thing.
+This would have been better packaged as a forty-five-minute series episode, rather than a full-length movie.

-I have never been on the Mark Wahlberg train, and this movie has not helped in easing me on it.
+I’ve never been on the Mark Wahlberg train, and this movie hasn’t helped me get on board.

-Wasted characters, too much talk and little to irrelevant action, this sort of buddy cop comedy thriller is based on Spenser: For Hire TV series from the mid 80s.
-Which were based on a series of books written by Robert B. Parker.
-This here film though is an adaptation of Wonderland, one of the novel series written by Ace Atkins based on the Robert B. Parker's character Spenser.
+Wasted characters, too much talking, and little to no relevant action—this sort of buddy-cop comedy thriller is based on the Spenser: For Hire TV series from the mid-'80s, which was based on a series of books written by Robert B. Parker.
+However, this film is an adaptation of Wonderland, one of the novels in a series written by Ace Atkins, based on Robert B. Parker’s character Spenser.

-I can understand why this was probably made into a movie.
-Based on the screenplay and the whole plot – if Netflix had done their style and released ten episodes of this, after episode one people will stop watching.
-This is not the kind of thing you will like to binge, even if each episode had to deal with Spenser trying to correct a different wrong made by the police.
+I can understand why this was made into a movie, but based on the screenplay and the whole plot—if Netflix had followed their usual style and released ten episodes of this, people would have stopped watching after the first episode.
+This is not the kind of show you’d want to binge, even if each episode dealt with Spenser trying to correct a different wrong made by the police.

-If there is a sequel to this movie released in a later year, there is a high enough possibility that I may see it, hoping for better material, before bowing out completely.
+If a sequel to this movie is released in a later year, there’s a high enough possibility I might see it, hoping for better material before bowing out completely.
 Regardless of that, this movie itself is not worth recommending.

 0 comments: